 While still an active member of the Justice League of America, Ray Palmer (Atom) met Jean Loring with who he would start dating, and after that marry.
-Jean Loring learned that Ray Palmer was the Atom after he revealed his super-identity to her.
+Jean Loring learned that Ray Palmer was the Atom after he revealed to her his secret identity.

 Soon, Atom's super-heroic alter-ego took a toll on his marriage.
-Jean drifted into an affair out of loneliness.
+Jean drifted into an affair out of loneliness with Paul Hoben.
 At this time, Atom discovered a subatomic world in the Amazon and falls in love with a woman named Laethwen.
 He divorced his wife Jean and lived in this subatomic world for a time.
 Soon enough, Ray missed his old world and returned to it.

-After returning to the normal world Ray Palmer would assist the Suicide Squad in a few missions, and his help allowed the team to overcome missions that would have failed otherwise.
+After returning to the normal world Ray Palmer faked his own death as part of a government operation to root out corrupt, rogue agents.
+In this time, he would assist the Suicide Squad in a few missions, and his help allowed the team to overcome missions that would have failed otherwise.
 However soon after that Ray Palmer would be invited to rejoin the Justice League of America, an offer that he would gladly accept and was now in the team where he thought he belonged.

 During the crisis of time known as Zero Hour started by Hal Jordan as Parallax and the former member of the Teen Titans, Extant (former Hawk) the two villains made a lot of changes to the DC Universe continuity and to the heroes themselves.
 Some were erased, and others were really...changed.
 One of the victims was Ray Palmer, who was de-aged from a man of 30 to a 17-year-old teenager.
 This change did not affect Ray's memory of his past as an adult and a member of the Justice League of America.